Chris Paul attends an entertaining double bill Ballet Cymru performance of Cold Rolling & Tir at the Riverfront, Newport.

 As you would probably expect from a double bill, the two distinct works forming Cold Rolling /Tir are contrasting.
-Despite these contrasts of both style and content there is a clear thematic connection.
-These pieces tell a story of Wales, and the resilience and ingenuity of her people.
+Despite these contrasts of both style and content, there is a clear thematic connection.
+These pieces tell a story of Wales and the resilience and ingenuity of her people.
 This is compelling and original dance from a company prepared to take risks, integrating dance, video, and live music (from Wales’ very own Cerys Matthews).

-In placing such contrasting pieces on the same bill, Ballet Cymru use the legacy of Wales’ industrial architecture, and popular culture, to tell in part the story of Wales.
-It is a sad story, one of harsh economic exploitation and social immobility, but a story made hopeful because of a resilient and inclusive Welsh culture that speaks its own languages, to invent and re-invent itself.
+In placing such contrasting pieces on the same bill, Ballet Cymru uses the legacy of Wales’ industrial architecture, and popular culture, to tell in part the story of Wales.
+It is a sad story, one of harsh economic exploitation and social immobility, but a story made hopeful because of a resilient and inclusive Welsh culture that speaks its own languages, to invent and reinvent itself.
 Wales can be thankful that in Ballet Cymru we have a company both sufficiently prepared and skilful to tell this complex story from diverse sources, with such moving and creative conviction.

 Chris Paul has written a variety of articles for Wales Arts Review.